How does Rest Less make money

 The Mediterranean

 May is a fabulous time to cruise around the Mediterranean.
-Temperatures are pleasantly warm rather than scorching hot, and it’s too early for the summer crowds.
-In June, July, and August, the Mediterranean’s popular port cities are absolutely heaving (Venice sees around 10,000 cruise passengers a day), which can make exploring chaotic and stressful rather than relaxing and enjoyable.
-You can find some great value Mediterranean cruise deals for May too.
+Temperatures are pleasantly warm rather than scorchingly hot, and it’s too early for the summer crowds.
+In June, July, and August, the Mediterranean’s popular port cities are heaving, which can make exploring chaotic and stressful.
+You can find some great value Mediterranean cruise deals for May, too.

-The Greek islands are at their most beautiful, with long, sunny days, temperatures in the mid-20s, and refreshingly cool seas.
+The Greek islands are at their most beautiful, with long, sunny days, mid-20s temperatures, and refreshingly cool seas.
 The big summer crowds have yet to hit Croatia’s Dalmatian coast, so cities like Split and Dubrovnik aren’t packed to bursting.
-And Italy’s Amalfi Coast, while always bustling, is far more tranquil than it’ll be a month later!
+And Italy’s Amalfi Coast, while always bustling, is far more tranquil than it’ll be a month later.

 Alaska

-On the other end of the spectrum, there’s Alaska.
+On the other end of the spectrum is Alaska.
 May is the beginning of the cruise season in Alaska, which runs until around October.
 And, while the temperatures aren’t as warm as in June or July, you’re probably not going for the weather.
 Most people visit Alaska for the spectacular scenery and fascinating wildlife, and in May, both are at their peak.

 While the mountains are still capped with snow, there’s little rainfall in May and far fewer tourists than later in the season.
-Plus, May is the month that the wildlife starts waking up, which means you’ll have excellent opportunities to see bears – particularly in the latter half of the month.
-Alaska’s small towns are also far lovelier when they aren’t jammed with crowds.
+Plus, in May, the wildlife starts waking up, which means you’ll have excellent opportunities to see bears – particularly in the latter half of the month.
+Alaska’s small towns are also far lovelier when they aren’t packed with crowds.

 June